On the singular loci of higher secant varieties of Veronese embeddings: Introduction

-Knowledge on singularities of higher secant varieties is worthwhile and very important for its own sake in the study of algebraic geometry and is also known to be closely related to \ti{identifiability} problem of structured tensors in applications (see e.g. the introduction in \cite{COV} and references therein).
+The knowledge on singularities of higher secant varieties is fundamental and very important for its own sake in the study of algebraic geometry and also can be useful for problems in applications.
+For example, it can be used as a key condition to establish the \emph{identifiability} of structured tensors (e.g. the introduction in \cite{COV} and references therein).